nswarr/awesome-websocket/README.md

 it will allow you to set up a message that will be periodically sent back to the server (to which the server should respond) to keep your connection up and healthy.
+* Sending Objects - really, if you send an object you'd probably just like it to get JSON serialized... so... that's what these do.

 ### ASSumptions
 It turns out we can make some assumptions in this whole process that make development